TylorS/typed/apps/website/content/guides/template-element-bindings.md

 button adds another distinction—its boolean attribute is true by being present, even if its text is `"false"`.

-After [authoring a template](/explore/authoring-typed-templates), learn these three browser contracts before choosing a binding.
-The syntax tells Typed which exact field should receive future values.
+After [authoring a template](/explore/authoring-typed-templates), use this compact lookup when a binding must choose an exact browser field.

 ## Use attributes for serialized metadata